sorensen/backbone-dnode/readme.md

     foo = Backbone.Model.extend({
         type : 'room',
         sync : _.sync
+    });

+Now create the collection, the attributes are set on both the model and collection to ensure that they will both use the same persistance, even if a model is created outside of the collection.

+    FooCollection = Backbone.Collection.extend({
+        url   : 'foos',
+        type  : 'foo',
+        sync  : _.sync,
+        model : Foo
     })

 You can also override the sync method globally, by overriding